ZySerika/Mosaic_react_example/src/Readme.md

 export default App;
 ```

-We would also want to download the data (csv) file we would want to interact with.
+We also need to download the data (csv) file we want to interact with.
 Head to [this page](https://github.com/uwdata/mosaic/blob/main/packages/vega-example/public/seattle-weather.csv) and download it into the public folder of our project.

-Now create a new file in the current directory (or more optimally inside a new "components" folder) named 'weatherwiz.jsx', and write an empty component with React imports we will make use of.
+Now create a new file in the current directory (or inside a new "components" folder) named 'weatherwiz.jsx', and write an empty component with React imports we will make use of.

 ```js